What Is Waste Management?: We Ask Where Real Solutions Begin

 The latest trends in the industry are to reduce the actual production of waste in the first place – through circular economy practices and developments of sustainable packaging.
-In this blog we argue that waste management should also consider the creation of waste in the first place – i.e. through sustainable packaging.
+In this blog we argue that waste management in Australia should also consider the creation of waste in the first place – i.e. through sustainable packaging.

 In many of our recent blogs over the last 18 months – we have moved away from a view of what is waste management focusing on removal, disposal and recycling of waste – to more of a holistic or closed loop view – where we seek to prevent the creation of waste in the first place.

 The biggest waste management challenge facing the world in 2019 – is the huge quantity of plastic (often single use plastic) being produced without any real hope or chance of it being properly recycled.

 We have covered in a number of blogs that real waste management will have to mean hugely reducing the production and usage of single use plastics in particular – and likely many other non essential plastics.

 What is waste management definition and where does it start?